Storytelling techniques

 1 - Start with a powerful hook

 Your hook sets the stage.
-A well-chosen hook grabs attention instantly, making your audience eager to hear what’s next.
+A well-chosen hook instantly grabs attention, making your audience eager to hear what’s next.
 Whether in design presentations, client pitches, or user research debriefs, an engaging opening sets the tone and draws your audience into the story from the very first moment.
 This technique is equally valuable in presentations and creative writing, where captivating the listener or reader early on can make all the difference.
 A powerful hook—such as a surprising fact, a compelling question, or a vivid scene—sets the stage for an impactful, memorable narrative.

 Imagine seamlessly onboarding new employees with nothing more than a checklist—no complex systems, no training hurdles, just simple, effective checklists refined and facilitated by AI.